naxirjan/SchoolManagementSystem/README.md

 # School Management System
-This website is developed in PHP framwork Laravel.
+This website is developed in PHP framework Laravel.
 The objectives of developing this application are:
 - To store, access and manage student attendance data for every day.
 - To make easy to access the attendance information of a particular student.
 - To help in evaluating the attendance eligibility of a student.